Top 100 Content Marketing Question: How do you measure effective copy?

 3. Ensure your copy is easy to scan.

 Headlines are the most powerful part of the copy.
 It’s worth the extra effort to write great headlines.

 Don’t stop after writing one headline.
 Write 20 headlines, then pick the best one.
 Test them on social media to see what works.

 On the average, 5 times as many people read the headline as read the body copy.
 When you have written your headline, you have spent 80 cents out of your dollar.”

-On the Internet, people scan copy more than they read it.
+On the Internet, people scan content more than they read it.
 Studies show that most people spend less than 15 seconds active on a webpage.
-Effective copy cuts though your audience’s inattention.
+Effective copy cuts through your audience’s inattention.

 - 97% read the article headline.

 - 98% look at the subhead, but it’s more of a glance than a read.

 - 91% read the image caption.

 Only about 60% of people spent time reading the copy.
 Based on the amount of time they spent, most were skimming rather than reading.